refgenie/refgenomes.databio.org/scripts/seq_col_comparison/README.md

 #### plotting clustered sequence frequency
 - run script `cluster_seqcounts.py` and then point `cluster_sequence_plots.R` to its output and run to produce a figure of sequences clustered by frequency.

+### ENV Variables to Set before execution

+RESULTS -> where looper will put its results

+BRICKYARD_JSON_LOCATION -> where to place created JSON files

+BRICKYARD_CHROM_SIZES_LOCATION -> where to place created chrom.sizes files